Chukat

-Jews generally read it in late June or July.
+Rabbinic Jews generally read it in late June or July.
 In most years (for example, in 2025 and 2028), Parashat Chukat is read separately.
-In some years (for example, 2026 and 2027) when the second day of Shavuot falls on a Sabbath in the Diaspora (where observant Jews observe Shavuot for two days), Parashat Chukat is combined with the subsequent parashah, Balak, in the Diaspora to synchronize readings thereafter with those in Israel (where Jews observe Shavuot for one day).
+In some years (for example, 2026 and 2027) when the second day of Shavuot falls on Shabbat in the Jewish diaspora (where observant Jews observe Shavuot for two days), Parashat Huqqat is combined with the subsequent parashah, Balak, in the Diaspora to synchronize readings thereafter with those in the Holy Land, where Jews observe Shavuot for one day.

-Jews also read the first part of the parashah, Numbers 19:1–22, in addition to the regular weekly Torah portion, on the Sabbath after Purim, called Shabbat Parah.
-On Shabbat Parah, a reader reads the regular weekly Torah portion first, and then a reader reads the chapter of the Red Cow.
+Jews also read the first part of the parashah, Numbers 19:1–22, in addition to the regular weekly Torah portion, on the Shabbat after Purim, called Shabbat Parah.
+On Shabbat Parah, a reader first reads the regular weekly Torah portion, then reads the chapter of the Red Cow.
 Shabbat Parah occurs shortly before Passover, and Numbers 19:1–22 sets out the procedure by which the Israelites could purify themselves from the impurity of death (tumat hamet), and so prepare for the Pilgrimage Festival of Passover.